Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 variation (alpha=0.5).
 Several preliminary RevBayes runs were conducted to explore changing the alpha value and altering generation time, and scripts and data for these analyses are including in this repo.
 The generation times for the trees presented are 100,000 (leporids) and 40,000 (lepus).
-Two RevBayes runs were conducted for each dataset to compare topologies and posterior probabilities.
+Two independent RevBayes runs were conducted for each dataset to compare topologies and posterior probabilities.

 Tree logs were inspected using Tracer v1.6.0 and trees were generated using FigTree v1.4.2.

 ## Results

+Analyses output files are located in the folders modelgenerator_output, raxml_output, and revbayes_output.

 Figure 1 shows phylogenetic relationships of leporid DQA exon 2 sequences using a maximum-likelihood analysis and the the K80 model of evolution.
 Bootstrap values are